Pixadus/pixadus.github.io/ship/src/entries/refrigerator.md

 Some troubleshooting later - turned out the refrigerant was **empty**.
 Meaning I had a leak somewhere.

-Meaning, I could either hunt down a source of R12 - no thank you in 2024 - retrofit my current system to use modern refrigerant - difficult in Washington (refrigerant sale banned) - or buy a new refrigerator.
+Meaning, I could either hunt down a source of R12 (and the leak) - no thank you in 2024 - retrofit my current system to use modern refrigerant - difficult in Washington (refrigerant sale banned) - or buy a new refrigerator.

 I think I'll go with the last option.
 It's simple, easy and the system will come pre-charged.
 Until then, I have a temporary solution: